Washington State Tax Benefits

 - Eligible companies and property managers (those paying business and occupation (B&O) or public utilities taxes (PUT)) can receive tax credits of up to 50% of the amount paid for each employee's transit, ridesharing, carsharing or non-motorized commuting.

 - Up to $100,000 is available for each company and property manager per fiscal year.

 - Tax credits have a cap of $60 per employee.

-- An application must be submitted between January 1 and January 31, following the calendar year in which the applicant made the commute trip reduction incentive payments.
+- Note: Am application must be submitted between January 1 and January 31 following the calendar year in which the applicant made the commute trip reduction incentive payments.
 The credit is available on a first-come, first-served basis while each year's funding lasts.

 More information is available on the Washington State Department of Revenue's webpage.

 Benefits services firms can handle the administration of pretax programs.
 Examples of firms that offer such services include Accor/CommuterCheck, Benefit Resource, Flex-Plan Services and WageWorks.